UUGTech/Gravitist_support/privacy_policy .md

-## Privacy Policy
+**Privacy Policy**

-Yuji Iguchi built the Gravitist app as an Ad Supported app.
+Yuji Iguchi built the Gravitist app as a Free app.
 This SERVICE is provided by Yuji Iguchi at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.